kacper-wojtaszczyk/simple-rss-reader/README.md

 ./quickstart.sh
 ````

-I will use sqlite as a default DB driver for portability, make necessary migrations,
+it will use sqlite as a default DB driver for portability, make necessary migrations,
 add `https://www.theregister.co.uk/software/headlines.atom` feed and initialize a built in Symfony Web Server.

 Your application will be available at: http://127.0.0.1:8000

 ## prod notes
 when deploying to production you'll probably want to tweak a few things. you should switch to some other db system
-(no problems switch to MySQL or PostgreSQL by changing Doctrine config).
+(no problems switching to MySQL or PostgreSQL by changing Doctrine config).
 There should also be Supervisor running
 to make sure the consumer for feed updates is always running.
 The queing mechanism can be switched from Doctrine
 to some AMQP server (e.g. RabbitMQ) for performance.